 Are COVID-19 vaccinations required?

-Yes, full vaccination is required.
+Yes, full vaccination is required for most sites.
 We volunteer amongst people and communities who are most vulnerable and the communities have asked that we be vaccinated.

 Can I bring my cellphone or other technology?